redhat-performance/jetlag/docs/troubleshooting.md

 Other things to look at:

-1) Check the disk name (default in jetlag is sda, but it could be sdb, sdl, etc.), depending on how the machine's storage disks are configured.
+1) Check the disk name (default in jetlag is /dev/sda, but it could be sdb, sdl, etc.), depending on how the machine's disks are configured.
 Verify where OCP is being installed and booted up compared to jetlag's default disk name.

-2) Did the machine boot the virtual media (look on idrac for Dell machines)?
+2) Did the machine boot the virtual media (management interface, i.e., idrac for Dell machines)?
 If the virtual media did not boot, it is most likely a *boot order* issue that is explained [here](#lab---boot-order).
 Three other things to consider, however less common, are: 1) An old firmware that requires an idrac/bmc reset, 2) the DNS settings in the bmc cannot resolve the bastion, and 3) Check for subnet address collision in your local inventory file.
-For an SNO installation I simply moved from the given by default :1000::01 to :3000::07.

 ## Lab - Network pre-configuration

 You may receive machines from the lab team with some pre-assigned IP addresses, e.g., 198.xx.
-Before the OCP install and any boot order changes, ssh on the machines to nuke these IP addresses with the script *clean-interfaces.sh* to be on the safe side.
+Before the OCP install and any boot order changes, ssh on the machines to nuke these IP addresses with the script *clean-interfaces.sh*.

 ## Lab - Ipv4 to ipv6 cluster

-When moving from an ipv4 cluster installation to ipv6 and vice-versa, instead of rebuilding machines use *nmcli* to deactivate ipv6.
-For example:
+When moving from an ipv4 cluster installation to ipv6 (or vice-versa), instead of rebuilding machines with foreman or badfish, use *nmcli* to disable one of the IP addresses.
+For example, the following commands disables ipv6:

 ```
   nmcli c modify ens6f0 ipv6.method "disabled"